Key Takeaways

 How We Determined Cheap Errors and Omissions Insurance Rates

-You need E&O coverage, but you don't want to blow your budget on premiums.
-We tested which insurers actually deliver cheap rates without skimping on protection.
+You need E&O coverage, but don't want to blow your budget on premiums.
+We tested which insurers actually deliver cheap rates without skimping on financial protection.

 How We Tested E&O Insurance Costs

-We called 10 major insurers and requested quotes using the exact same business profile.
-Every quote used the same profile:
+We called 10 major insurers and requested quotes using the same business profile:

 • Solo practitioner or small firm (one to two employees total)